ZhaoDingfan/addressbook-level3/doc/DeveloperGuide.md

 3a.
 The given tag cannot be found in the list

 > 3a1.
-AddressBook shoes an error message <br>
+AddressBook shows an error message <br>
-  User case resumes at step 2
+  Use case resumes at step 2

 5a.
 User cancels this edit

-> User case ends
+> Use case ends

 ## Appendix C : Non Functional Requirements